UWNETLAB/metaknowledge/documentation/index.md

   creditlink:
 ---

-This is the documentation for the current version of metaknowledge.
-A new version with many new features is currently being worked on.
-The current draft of its documentation can be found [here]({{ site.baseurl }}/documentation/metaknowledge2Draft.html).
+This is the documentation for the current version of _metaknowledge_ which is not compatible with the old version.
+The old version's documentation can be found [here]({{ site.baseurl }}/documentation/metaknowledgeFullOld.html).

 {% assign sortedDocs = site.categories.docs | sort:"weight"  %}